Phuc-Dao/algo/Sliding_Window.md

 8           process substring
 ```

-An example of applying the template algorithm to finding the longest substring without repeating characters
+An example of applying the sliding window algorithm to finding the **longest substring without repeating characters**

 ```java
 public int lengthOfLongestSubstring(String s) {